deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/getting-started.md

 ### ii.
 Start your DEITY Falcon account setup

-Once you've agreed to allow our app the BigCommerce permissions it needs you be show a splash screen allowing you to [view a demo store**](#demo) so you can get to know Falcon Platform a little better.
+Once you've agreed to allow our app the BigCommerce permissions it needs you be show a splash screen allowing you to [view a demo store**](#demo) so you can get to know DEITY Platform a little better.
 You'll also be giving the option to **'Get DEITY Falcon'**.
 Click that to continue with your setup.

 The next steps will take you through creating an account with us.

 <img
   src="/img/docs/platform/bigcommerce/splash.png"
-  alt="Falcon Platform splash screen" width="500"
+  alt="DEITY Platform splash screen" width="500"
   style={{ marginBottom: "20px", display: "block" }}
 />